There is no more “off the beaten path.” In this era of global travel all paths are sufficiently beaten.

 Recent trips have confirmed my sense that all paths are sufficiently beaten.

-Long story short: it was probably a cool thing to do once upon a time.
+Long story short: the Tokyo tun action was probably a cool thing to do once upon a time.

 What are travelers to do if they want something other than a guidebook experience?